 Is this just a New York thing?

-As far as I'm aware, NYC, New Jersey, and Philly are the only areas of the country where this type of branding still happens.
-The New England market used to have stamps as well, but it changed in the early 00s and it's now sold in a 10g "finger," which gets its name from when dealers fill the fingers of rubber gloves with heroin and tie up the loose end.
+As far as I'm aware, NYC, New Jersey and Philly are the only areas of the country where this type of branding still happens.
+The New England market used to have stamps as well, but it changed in the early 00s and it's now sold in weight from a 10g "finger", which gets its name from when dealers fill the fingers of rubber gloves with heroin and tie up the loose end.

 What about the rest of the country?

-The heroin market in the whole country is changing quickly, because of the Mexican cartels who are coming in with an entirely different product—black tar heroin, or "BTH"—than the Colombians, who import powder dope to the Northeast.
+Actually, the heroin market in the whole of the US is changing quickly, because of the Mexican cartels who are coming in with an entirely different product – black tar heroin, or "BTH" – than the Colombians, who import powder dope to the Northeast.
 I wouldn't be surprised if, within ten years, BTH becomes the primary market everywhere, in which case glassine packaging will be phased out, which is a shame.
-The tar in the Midwest and on the West Coast is normally sold in balloons, which is basically lower-level dealers haphazardly stuffing product into torn up Walmart bag bits.
+The tar in the Midwest and on the West Coast is normally sold in balloons, which is basically lower level dealers haphazardly stuffing product into torn up WalMart bag bits.
 A little less romantic, for sure.

 Weird.
-Does the bag design tell you a lot about the dealer behind it?
+Does the bag design tell you a lot about the dealer behind them, normally?

 Not really, no. Most low-level dealers receive their product already stamped from above.
 I've known a couple who stamped their bags themselves, but they just used a generic stamp, like a star, or something that could be purchased at a stationery store.
 There have been cases, though, where the stamps are used to taunt the competition, like with the semi-famous "Shooters" stamp, which was two pistols pointed at each other.